patkle/scrapy-google-flights/README.md

 # scrapy-google-flights
-This is a small project demonstrating how one could scrape flight data from Google Flights using scrapy and pyppeteer.
-Currently only oneway flights are supported.
+This is a small project that demonstrates how you could scrape flight data from Google Flights using *Scrapy* and *Pyppeteer*.
+Currently, only one-way flights are supported.

 ## requirements
 To run this spider, you will need to install [pyppeteer](https://pypi.org/project/pyppeteer/), [scrapy-poet](https://pypi.org/project/scrapy-poet/) and [spidermon](https://pypi.org/project/spidermon/).